TDStrasser/Kookaberry-Reference-Guide/docs/source/kooka.rst

     Return the current state of the debounced button: 0 for released and 1 for pressed (debouncing has been performed on the return value).

-.. method:: Pin.__call__()

-    Button objects are callable, providing a fast shortcut to get the value of the button.
-It is equivalent to ``Button.value()``.

 .. method:: is_pressed()

     Returns ``True`` if the debounced button is held down, ``False`` otherwise.

-    This method is mainly provided for compatibility with the micro:bit.

 .. method:: was_pressed()